Spring Home Maintenance Checklist 2026

 A comprehensive spring checklist covering 25 maintenance tasks, each with DIY vs pro cost estimates.
 Prevent expensive repairs by catching issues early.

-Spring is when small problems become big problems.
+Spring is when small problems turn into big ones.
 A $200 gutter cleaning prevents $5,000 in water damage.
-A $150 HVAC tune-up prevents a $3,000 emergency repair in July.
-This checklist covers every spring maintenance task for your home, with what it costs to DIY vs hiring a professional.
+A $150 HVAC tune-up prevents a $3,000 emergency call in July when it's 95 degrees.
+This checklist covers every spring maintenance task I run through on my own house, with what it costs to DIY vs pay a pro.

-Quick Answer: Budget $500-$2,000 for spring maintenance if you hire professionals for everything.
-Do the easy tasks yourself (gutter cleaning, caulking, filter changes) and hire pros for the safety-critical ones (roof inspection, HVAC, electrical).
+Quick Answer: Budget $500-$2,000 for spring maintenance if you hire pros for everything.
+Do the easy tasks yourself (gutter cleaning, caulking, filter changes) and pay for the safety-critical ones (roof inspection, HVAC, electrical).
 Prevention is always cheaper than repair.

 Exterior Checklist